BolajiAyodeji/Blogposts/cl11xurik0311kenv8pq3h6o2.md

 ## Free Transportation

-There will be free buses to convey attendees to the festival on Friday 24th and Saturday 25th March 2022.
-Time and bus stop locations will be communicated in our [Discord server](https://discord.gg/8STPZzN) and via [Twitter](https://twitter.com/oscafrica).
+There will be free buses to convey attendees to the festival on Friday 24th and Saturday 25th March 2022 at the following locations:

+1. AJAH - Ajah Bus Stop (under bridge).

+2. LEKKI - Freedom Way Lekki.

+3. IKORODU - Ikorodu Garage.

+4. IKEJA - Ikeja City Mall (ICM).

+5. YABA - Ozone Cinema, Yaba.

+The buses will leave each location by 08:00 AM prompt, so please be there by 7:45 AM and be well seated before 8.
+If you come later than 08:00 AM, then you will have missed the bus.
+Please be early!

 ## Community Discord Server